 Planning a trip to Europe and want to make sure you know exactly what to expect?
 These Europe travel tips will help you prepare!

-We’ve stayed in dozens of hotels and apartments, visited over 100 cities and towns, and explored via plane, train, bus, and road trip.
+We’ve stayed in hundreds of hotels and apartments in Europe, visited countless cities and towns, and explored via plane, train, bus, and road trip.

 Along the way, we’ve picked up plenty of travel tips for Europe, from cultural quirks to be on the lookout for, to ways to save yourself a few headaches or a bit of money.

-Here are the Europe travel tips to keep in mind before you go.
+Here are the best Europe travel tips to keep in mind before you go.

 Table of Contents

 - A Quick Note on the Generality of Europe Travel Tips

 - Tips for Staying in Hotels + Apartments in Europe

 - Bus + Taxi Travel Tips for Europe